minamijoyo/tfmigrate/README.md

 $ tfmigrate apply state_mv.hcl
 ```

-It works as you expect, but it's just a text file so you can commit it to git.
+It works as you expect, but it's just a text file, so you can commit it to git.

 ## Why?